 If we have a Chapter near you, you can arrange a time to drop-off your equipment.
 Some chapters have volunteers who can make pick-ups of 8 full sets of computers or more.
 If we are picking-up working monitors only, we ask for a donation fo $10 each.
 No Chapter nearby?
 You can mail your working Pentium 4 desktop or laptop computer (does not make sense to mail CRT [large] monitors) to: World Computer Exchange, 936 Nantasket Avenue, Hull, Massachusetts 02045.

-If you have a large technology donation, contact Donations@WorldComputerExchange.org and we will try to make arrangements to get your donation.
+If you have a large technology donation, contact Donations@WorldComputerExchange.org and we will try to make arrangements to get your donation and provide you with tax receipts in Canada or the USA.

 Gear we can use - working only please